yongddeng/yongddeng.github.io/_posts/2026-01-04-concurrency.md

 In one line: a scarcity of waiting solved by consolidation, a scarcity of computing solved by distribution, and the price of distribution paid in synchronisation.

+Hardware → OS → Application arc (three layers, the isolated/shared axis runs through all):

+  Hardware (CPU)              OS (nouns — what they are)          Application (verbs — how you wield them) ──────────────              ─────────────────────────           ────────────────────────────────────────
+                        ┌──▶  process = resource-owning unit  ──▶ multiprocessing = parallelism via isolation
+  N cores ─ parallelism ┤          (isolated address space)                        (no races, IPC cost → "safe") 1 shared RAM/cache ───┤
+                        └──▶  thread  = scheduling unit       ──▶ multithreading = parallelism via sharing
+                                   (shared address space)                         (fast comms, synchronisation → "fast")

+Hardware gives both rows the same two things: N cores (physical parallelism, §601 multi-core turn) over ONE shared physical memory.
+The OS then packages that memory two ways — process ISOLATES it via virtual memory (§603#3.2), thread EXPOSES it — so isolation is a software construction on top of physically-shared RAM, while parallelism is the hardware given.
+The application turns each package into a technique.

+One proportion: process : thread :: isolation : sharing :: multiprocessing : multithreading :: safe : fast
+(N cores + one shared RAM are the common hardware root beneath both rows)

+§601 owns the hardware (cores, the multi-core turn), §603 the middle column (defines the entities), §604 the right (composes them into techniques).
+The isolated/shared address-space axis is the through-line.
+Never cross the diagonal: §604 discusses multiprocessing/multithreading (techniques), never process/thread as OS entities.

 {% endcomment %}